Jeff Hatch pleads guilty to drug trafficking

 Hatch's name was not listed as a staff member on Granite Recovery Centers' website late Monday afternoon.

-Hatch, had been an advocate against drug use prior to and after the alleged incident.
-He had worked with the Salem-based opioid recovery center, Granite Recovery Centers, since 2014, according to his LinkedIn.
+Hatch had been an advocate against drug use prior to and after the alleged incident.
+He had worked with the Salem-based opioid recovery center, Granite Recovery Centers, since 2014, according to his LinkedIn profile.

 The event was similar to the one planned for Pence's visit.
 Bolduc, who just announced he was running for Senate, wanted to learn about opioid abuse from people who had dealt with it first-hand.